College fraternities and sororities: Internationalization

 In 1867, the Chi Phi fraternity established its Theta chapter at the University of Edinburgh in Scotland, marking the first foray of the American social fraternity outside the borders of the United States.
-At the time, many students from the American south were moving to Europe to study because of the disrepair southern universities fell into during the American Civil War.
+At the time, many students from the American South were moving to Europe to study because of the disrepair southern universities fell into during the American Civil War.
 One such group of Americans organized Chi Phi at Edinburgh; however, during the Theta chapter's existence, it initiated no non-American members.
 With declining American enrollment at European universities, Chi Phi at Edinburgh closed in 1870.

 Nine years following Chi Phi's abortive colonization of the University of Edinburgh, a second attempt was made to transplant the fraternity system outside the United States.
 In 1879, Zeta Psi established a chapter at the University of Toronto.
-Zeta Psi's success at Toronto prompted it to open a second Canadian chapter at McGill University, which it chartered in 1883.
+Zeta Psi's success in Toronto prompted it to open a second Canadian chapter at McGill University, which it chartered in 1883.
 Other early foundations were Kappa Alpha Society at Toronto in 1892 and at McGill in 1899, and Alpha Delta Phi at Toronto in 1893 and at McGill in 1897.

-The first sorority, Kappa Alpha Theta, was established at Toronto in 1887.
-By 1927 there were 42 fraternity and sorority chapters at the University of Toronto and of 23 at McGill University.
+The first sorority [outside the United States], Kappa Alpha Theta, was established in Toronto in 1887.
+By 1927, there were 42 fraternity and sorority chapters at the University of Toronto and 23 at McGill University.
 A few chapters were also reported at the University of British Columbia, Carleton University, Dalhousie University, University of Manitoba, Queen's University, University of Western Ontario, Wilfrid Laurier University, University of Waterloo and Brock University.

 The arrival of the fraternity system in Asia accompanied the introduction of the American educational system in the Philippines.
 The first fraternities were established in the University of the Philippines.
-The now defunct Patriotic and Progressive Rizal Center Academic Brotherhood (Rizal Center Fraternity), a brotherhood of Jose Rizal followers, was founded in 1913.
+The now-defunct Patriotic and Progressive Rizal Center Academic Brotherhood (Rizal Center Fraternity), a brotherhood of Jose Rizal followers, was founded in 1913.
 This was followed by the Rizal Center Sorority.
 The first Greek-letter organization and fraternity in Asia, the Upsilon Sigma Phi, was founded in 1918.
 The first Greek-letter sorority, UP Sigma Beta Sorority, was recognized in 1932.

 Religion

-Many early fraternities made reference to Christian principles or to a Supreme Being in general, as is characteristic of fraternal orders.
+Many early fraternities referred to Christian principles or to a Supreme Being in general, as is characteristic of fraternal orders.
 Some, such as Alpha Chi Rho (1895) and Alpha Kappa Lambda (1907), only admitted Christians, while others, such as Beta Sigma Psi (1925) and Phi Kappa Theta (1959), catered to students belonging with certain denominations of Christianity, such as Lutheranism and Catholicism.

-Due to their exclusion from Christian fraternities in the United States, Jewish students began to establish their own fraternities in the period of 1895 and 1920, with the first one being Zeta Beta Tau, founded in 1898.
+Due to their exclusion from Christian fraternities in the United States, Jewish students began to establish their own fraternities in 1895 and 1920, with the first one being Zeta Beta Tau, founded in 1898.

 Although many of the religion-specific requirements for many fraternities and sororities have been relaxed or removed, there are some today that continue to rally around their faith as a focal point, such as Beta Upsilon Chi (1985) and Sigma Alpha Omega (1998).